Charlie Gard's disease and legal case: An explainer

 Mitochondrial DNA depletion syndrome is an inherited disease that damages the body’s organs as it blocks energy from getting to organs.

-Since the brain, heart, liver, muscles and kidneys all use a lot of energy, those organs can be affected the most by a mitochondrial disease, including this one, according to the Cincinnati Children’s Hospital.
+Since the brain, heart, liver, muscles and kidneys all use a lot of energy, those organs can be affected the most by a mitochondrial disease, according to the Cincinnati Children's Hospital.
 The respiratory system can also be affected.

 TRUMP ENTERS CHARLIE GARD DEBATE: ‘WE WOULD BE DELIGHTED’ TO HELP